nordic-institute/x-road-catalog/doc/xroad_catalog_installation_guide.md

 | `xroad-catalog.country.fi.fetch.external-limit`             | 500      | A parameter for setting the maximum amount of Members that should be fetched per external API in one run, e.g. value `500` means `500 members`.
 In the current implementation the example value would fetch `500` members information from both the `company` and `organization` API.                                            |
 | `xroad-catalog.country.fi.fetch.external-update-after-days` | 7        | A parameter for setting the amount of days after which the X-Road Catalog Collector should consider Company and Organization data stale and try to fetch data from the external API again, e.g. value `7` means `after 7 days`.                                                                                                  |

-In addition, update the `xroad-catalog.shared-params-file` property value in `/etc/xroad/xroad-catalog/lister-production.properties`.
+In addition, update the `xroad-catalog.shared-params-file` property value.
 The value must point to the `/etc/xroad/globalconf/<INSTANCE_IDENTIFIER>/shared-params.xml` X-Road global configuration file:

 ```properties
 xroad-catalog.shared-params-file=/etc/xroad/globalconf/<INSTANCE_IDENTIFIER>/shared-params.xml
 ```

-Change also the database password in `/etc/xroad/xroad-catalog/catalogdb-production.properties`:
+Change also the database password:

 ```properties
 spring.datasource.password=password